-1.5 Assessment of Drought Management Knowledge and Practices and Identification Critical Gaps
+1.5-Assessment of Drought Management Knowledge and Practices and Identify Critical Gaps

 The response to drought, drought management and practices vary between countries.
 Some countries they are well advanced by having drought management system while others still lack drought management strategy or policy.
-On the regional level, there are several initiatives by UN organizations, ICARDA and ACSAD to develop a regional strategy for drought management strategy and link it to climate change risk strategy.
+Below is an assessment of the drought management knowledge and practices in some of the countries under this study.